 Boeing Assumed 737 Max Pilots Could Quickly Respond To Cockpit Warnings, NTSB Says

-Federal transportation investigators say Boeing should reevaluate the way it prepares pilots to respond to emergencies and faulted the airline for making assumptions about the design of cockpit systems in the first safety analysis released since two crashes of 737 Max planes killed 346 people.
+Federal transportation investigators say Boeing should reevaluate the way it prepares pilots to respond to emergencies and faulted the aircraft maker for making assumptions about the design of cockpit systems in the first safety analysis released since two crashes of 737 Max planes killed 346 people.

 The National Transportation Safety Board on Thursday issued seven recommendations after probing the events that led up to crashes in Indonesia and Ethiopia, when aircraft design flaws took the planes into steep dives that pilots were unable to correct.